CPE-OAuth/servicestage-mobileapp-quickapp-example/doc/en/tutorial/Step8_RunOnEmulator.md

    Here is the emulator with the apks installed.
 ![s9b](./imgs/s9b.jpg)

 4. Copy QuickEats Sample Application rpk file in Step 7 to emulator.
-You can use the public file storage service, such as Huawei Object Storage, to transfer this file to emulator.
+You can use the public file storage service, such as Huawei Object Storage or drag and drop the file(It will copy file to /sdcard/Download), to transfer this file to emulator.

 5. In emulator launch QuickApp Debugger.
 ![s9c](./imgs/s9c.jpg)